 What is a Laundromat?

-These Laundromats operated for a decade before reporters discovered them.
-Law enforcement never seemed to identify what they were, although many people working on this issue suspected their existence.
-The problem is that they are hard to track.
-They are made up of dozens or hundreds of companies that often have bank accounts in different countries and are registered in secretive offshore jurisdictions where records are not transparent.
+The Laundromats revealed by OCCRP operated for years before being discovered by reporters.
+Though their existence was suspected by financial crime specialists, law enforcement bodies never seemed to grasp their entirety.
+One reason is their complexity and cross-border methods of operation.
+Laundromats are made up of dozens or hundreds of companies that have bank accounts in different countries and are registered in secretive offshore jurisdictions where records are not transparent.

-OCCRP gets bank records of many companies from confidential sources, from law enforcement and from court cases.
-By careful analysis, we can see how some companies act as nodes, identify movement of money and identify the structure and purpose of a Laundromat.
+OCCRP has pieced together the operation of these Laundromats through bank records and other documents received from confidential sources, law enforcement, and court cases.
+By carefully analyzing these records, we identify some companies acting as nodes, trace the movement of money, and gradually determine the outlines of a coherent Laundromat.

 Are Laundromats illegal?

-However, in many cases, a Laundromat user may have been engaged in legitimate business, and simply found that using such a system was easier than more regular or official channels.
+To complicate the picture still further, some Laundromat users may be engaged in legitimate business, simply finding that using such a system is easier than more regular or official channels.

 What do we know about where the money went?